-Groups can be open to people with a pancreatic cancer diagnosis, family members of carers of someone affected or people dealing with the loss of a family member from the disease.
+Groups can be open to people with a pancreatic cancer diagnosis, family members or carers of someone affected, or people dealing with the loss of a family member from the disease.
 Some groups may also choose to focus some of their time on fundraising, awareness raising and lobbying for change around pancreatic cancer.

 Where can I find a support group?

 The support groups which are currently running across the UK can be found on our listing here.
 You will also be able to read a little more about each group and find contact details for each group on this page.